mopinion/mopinion-sdk-android-web/README.md

 - [Using callback mode](#callback-mode)
 - [Edit triggers](#edit-triggers)

-## Release notes for version 0.3.0
+## Release notes for version 0.3.1

-### New features in 0.3.0
+### Changes in 0.3.1
-- 2 new variants of the method `event()` add a asynchronous callback response `onMopinionEvent()`, to let you receive a certain `MopinionEvent` from the SDK about the feedback form.
-- Currently supported `MopinionEvents` are when the form is displayed, when the user submitted the form or when the form closed.
-- The callback includes an object `MopinionResponse` that can optionally contain data associated with some events.
-Data can be for example the form key, the form name or miscellanous data as JSONObject.
-- The new callback behaviour is optional.
-You don't need to change your existing code, the SDK by default will behave as before without making callbacks.
+- Removed a testing configuration constant from the libary.
+- Compiled at API level 33.

 <br>